Anthony Bourdain: Personal life

 Bourdain met Italian actress Asia Argento in 2016 while filming the Rome episode of Parts Unknown.
 In October 2017, Argento said in an article in The New Yorker that she had been sexually assaulted by Harvey Weinstein in the 1990s.
 After being criticized for her account in Italian media and politics, Argento moved to Germany to escape what she described as a culture of "victim blaming" in Italy.
 Argento delivered a speech on May 20, 2018, following the 2018 Cannes Film Festival, calling the festival Weinstein's "hunting ground" and alleging that she was raped by Weinstein in Cannes when she was 21.
 She added, "And even tonight, sitting among you, there are those who still have to be held accountable for their conduct against women."
 Bourdain supported her during that period.
 On June 3, 2018, Bourdain tweeted a video where the team was celebrating during the production of the show with Argento as director, him and Christopher Doyle.
 In August 2018, Argento said that Bourdain handled the payment of $380,000 to Jimmy Bennett, who had accused Argento of sexually assaulting him.
-She stated the payment by Bourdain was one he "personally undertook to help Bennett economically, upon the condition that we would no longer suffer any further intrusions in our life.”
+She stated the payment by Bourdain was one he "personally undertook to help Bennett economically, upon the condition that we would no longer suffer any further intrusions in our life."

-Bourdain practiced the martial art Brazilian jiu-jitsu, earning a blue belt in August 2015.
+Bourdain practiced Brazilian jiu-jitsu, earning a blue belt in August 2015.
 He won gold at the IBJJF New York Spring International Open Championship in 2016, in the Middleweight Master 5 (age 51 and older) division.